Now, THIS is a way to decrease embarrassment about these important topics.

 So, I’m writing a book, imaginatively entitled “Gusset Grippers”.
-It’s like the show, evidence based practice disguised as scatological humour.
+It’s like the show, evidence-based practice disguised as scatological humor.

 “I truly believe that comedy is the way to evangelise about pelvic floor exercises.
 If you can make them laugh, they’ll talk, if they talk they can get educated.”

 Menstruation was embarrassing 30 years ago.
 We now have adverts on the telly and girls are no longer taught to be ashamed by their normal bodily functions in sex ed classes.
 I’d like to do the same for incontinence.
 It’s so common, every woman understands or has had personal experience, so, there’s no need to be trapped by shame and miserable.

 I’d REALLY like to get our government to listen to me.
 They waste so much money by not managing incontinence.
 I’d like to get them to force continence pad manufacturers to put health promotion information on the packaging, they are making huge profits out of people’s misery and I think they should be obliged to print basic information on every pack of pads.
 Anything that prompts people to seek help is a good thing, and, if you saw #doyerblardyexercises printed on every incontinence pad, well, it’d improve compliance.